benjaco/Material-Lib/readme.md

-# Matrial lib
+# Material lib

 License: MIT

-A javascript micro framework there let you add basic material effects to your web app
+A javascript micro framework there let you add basic material effects to your web app.

 See examples of all functions in index.html [demo](http://benjaco.github.io/Matrial-Lib/)

-## Initalising the libery
+## Initializing the library
-Call `materialFramework.init()` when the app has ben loaded
+Call `materialFramework.init()` when the app has been loaded.

-Call `materialFramework.init(false)` if you want to call `materialFramework.updateElements()` by yourself when new elements has ben added, otherwise the framework will keep a look for new elements automatically
+Call `materialFramework.init(false)` if you want to call `materialFramework.updateElements()` by yourself when new elements are added to the page, otherwise the framework will keep a look for new elements automatically.

 It´s possible to change the autoupdate settings by calling `materialFramework.setAutoupdate(true/false)`